alexlafalce/exploring-odoo/nuido_flow_data/README.md

 > [!CAUTION]
 > Do not use this module unless you have reviewed the source codes thoroughly, understand what it does and in an experimental environment.

-This module adds Nuido Flow nodes for data handling.
+This module demonstrate using and modifying Odoo data with Nuido Flow.

 ## Please keep this repo alive by giving it a star and sharing it.